| Code |

 Learning outcomes |

-Development of design skills in the area of industrial design, namely in the development of objects of small to medium scale and medium complexity.
-Mastery of the phases of the design process worked on in the discipline: research, concept development, moodboard, drawing/sketching, 2D technical drawing, 3D modeling, rendering, modeling/prototyping and presentation (storytelling).
-Develop skills of analysis, synthesis, critical thinking and debate through in-depth collection of products.
-Deepening of the adequacy of fundamental technical knowledge for the execution of the project.
-Ability to apply knowledge in practice individually and in teams.
-Coherence and balance in the articulation between creative and rational thinking: functionality.
-Awareness of the argumentation and communication of the developed product: storytelling.
-Development of individual and team work skills: multitasking.
+Development of project capabilities in industrial design, notably in the development of objects of medium and small to medium scale complexity.
+Mastery of the design process phases worked in the discipline: research, concept development, moodboard, drawing/sketches, 2D technical design, 3D modeling, rendering, mapping/prototyping and presentation (storytelling).
+Demonstration of observation, analysis, synthesis, critical spirit and debate capabilities through in-depth product collection.
+Deepening the adequacy of theoretical and technical knowledge fundamental to the implementation of the project.
+Ability for practical application of knowledge individually and as a team.
+Coherence and balance in the articulation between creative and rational thinking: binomial form-function.
+Awareness for the argumentation and communication of the developed product: storytelling.
+Development of individual and teamwork capacity: multitasking.

 |